 So when should you use this option?
 If you are involved in a high conflict dispute that is dragging on or you are faced with a high conflict, unreasonable opponent, conciliation might be a good option.
-Cases that have been pending in court for long time may also benefit from conciliation.
+Cases that have been pending in court for a long time may also benefit from conciliation.

 If you think conciliation might be an option for you, please feel free to contact us.
 We will always be happy to do whatever we can for you to help you better your life and move on as quickly as possible.

 We offer affordable payment options for conciliation, including half-day and full-day rates.
-We can host your conciliation at our comfortable Medfield, MA office, or travel to your location.
+We can host your conciliation at our comfortable Norfolk, MA office, or travel to your location.
 Our conciliators have helped many litigants and their attorneys resolve their pending disputes, saving thousands and thousands in litigation fees and helping relive the court’s overloaded docket.